-- Explain they need to show both their Medicaid ID card and their Humana ID card when seeing the doctor. - 2.
-Tell them about in-network vs. out-of-network providers and the potential cost differences. - 3.
+- 1. Explain they need to show both their Medicaid ID card and their Humana ID card when using plan benefits. - 2.
+Tell them about in-network vs. out-of-network providers and the potential cost differences if discussing a PPO or POS DSNP. - 3.
 Let them know where they receive care is up to them, whether that's care at a provider's facility, virtually or in their home for providers offering telehealth or in-home services. - 4.
 Encourage them to use the Find a Doctor tool with Care Highlight ratings to find quality and cost-efficient care where ratings are available. - 5.
 Remind them to take advantage of free preventive care and screenings as part of their plan coverage.